 of social safety.

 Motor vehicles do nothing to lend anywhere a sense of "place", and they are rightly removed not only from city centres and residential areas, but also from main routes for cyclists.
-Stick to cycle-routes and a cyclist finds not only fewer traffic lights and more direct routes, but also he/she will ride along real streets where there are people, shops and cafes and not between noise barriers erected to separate motor vehicles from people.
+Stick to cycle-routes and a cyclist finds not only fewer traffic lights and routes which are more direct than those available to drivers, but also he/she will ride along real streets where there are people, shops and cafes and not between noise barriers erected to separate motor vehicles from people.

 Freewheeler once said to me "I do wish cycling campaigners would drive more".
 He made a very good point.
 Without knowing what conditions are like for drivers, cyclists can't really make a valid comparison.